scottjacksonx/SJNotificationViewController/README.md

 ![](http://judoburrito.com/SJNotificationViewController/notification.png)

 That gives you a basic notification that slides up from the bottom of `aView`.
-When you want your notification to slide down again, you just call `[notificationController hide]`.
+When you want your notification to slide back down, you just call `[notificationController hide]`.
 Pretty simple, right?

 You can customise a few things about SJNotificationViewController: